huuuuusy/Darknet-Cross/introduction/Performance.md

 **This chapter compares two frameworks in Ubuntu platform (since Android support is a new feature in Darknet-Cross).**

+**The OpenCL version will not be tested in this part (since OpenCL support is a new feature in Darknet-Cross)**

 ### 4.1 Executable File Size Comparation

 |Framework|CPU Version|CUDA + OpenCV Version|